Nicolás Maduro: Public opinion

-The Wall Street Journal reported that barrios are turning against Maduro in "a shift born of economic misery and police violence".
-Pollster Datanálisis found that, among the poorest 20% of Venezuelans, Maduro's support had fallen to 18% in February 2019 from 40% two years earlier.
+During the presidential crisis, The Wall Street Journal reported that barrios were turning against Maduro in "a shift born of economic misery and police violence".
 Surveys between 30 January and 1 February 2019 by Meganálisis recorded that 4.1% of Venezuelans recognized Maduro as president, 11.2% were undecided, and 84.6% of respondents recognized Guaidó as interim president.
 The study of 1,030 Venezuelans was conducted in 16 states and 32 cities.